Dialogue Facilitation Certification

 The program combines research insights, structured dialogue practice, and applied facilitation techniques.

-You Should Attend this Program If You Are
+You Should Attend This Program if You Are

 - Student-facing staff (Residence Life, Student Affairs, Advising)